GoldenDrk/GoldenDrk/README.md

 - 👋 Hi, I’m Agustín Ruiz 🥁🎸
-- 👀 I’m interested in music, and a way to combine it with technology in  apositive way where artist is in the center, and not the machine 🤖
+- 👀 I’m interested in music, mostly Heavy Metal, and a way to combine it with technology in  apositive way where artist is in the center, and not the machine 🤖
 - 🌱 I’m currently learning everything there's to know to become a Full Stack Developer!
 I'm loving all the aspects of it, and the content of 4Geeks Academy's bootcamp makes it easir for someone with no experience such as myself 😊
 - 💞️ I’m looking to change the way I've been living my life after high school.
 Ive put aside so many things that finally will be done thanks the coding!!! 🥳
 - 📫 For now I'm learning with the academy and fellow students 😉